dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/duckdb.md

 * [insert-values](../file-formats/insert-format.md) is used by default.
 * [Parquet](../file-formats/parquet.md) is supported.
 :::note
-`duckdb` cannot COPY many parquet files to a single table from multiple threads.
-In this situation, `dlt` serializes the loads.
+`duckdb` cannot COPY many Parquet files to a single table from multiple threads.
+In this situation, dlt serializes the loads.
 Still, that may be faster than INSERT.
 :::
 * [JSONL](../file-formats/jsonl.md)